cleetus3142/Numerical-Recipes-in-Haskell/README.md

 Cabal: Common Architecture for Building Applications and Libraries

-First, you have to have cabal-install installed on your OpenBSD computer. as root do:
+First, you have to have cabal-install installed on your OpenBSD or Linux computer.

-\# pkg_add cabal-install

-Then in your user account do:
+Once cabal-install is isn stalled, do this in your user account:
 ```
 $ cabal update